aswardly/sstest/APIDOC.md

 Variables in request query string:
 + **shippingId** : the shipping id info of the order.

-Returns a JSON format containgin the shipping information
+Returns a JSON format containing the shipping information

 e.g:
 ```javascript